 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: My first LP.
-I composed, performed and produced 11 songs for my undergraduate thesis and the examiner wrote that it should be judged as a launch rather than thesis.
+I composed, performed and produced 11 songs for my undergraduate thesis and the examiner wrote that it should be judged as a commercial launch rather than thesis.
+He is a music reviewer for the Guardian Newspaper.

 Q: What questions do you ask prospective clients?